BlueBrain/sscx-connectome-manipulations/README.md

 ## Introduction

-Repository with code and configuration files for applying connectome manipulations using [_Connectome-Manipulator_](https://github.com/BlueBrain/connectome-manipulator) to a detailed anatomical<sup>1</sup> and physiological<sup>2</sup> model of the rat somatosensory cortex in SONATA<sup>3</sup> format (released under [doi: 10.5281/zenodo.8026353](https://doi.org/10.5281/zenodo.8026353)), analyzing results, and reproducing the experiments and figures in the accompanying article<sup>4</sup>.
-Specifically, we describe the following two rewiring experiments in the article.
-First, we increased inhibitory targeting specificity of VIP+ (vasoactive intestinal peptide-expressing) interneurons, thereby transplanting connectivity trends present in the MICrONS dataset<sup>5</sup>.
-Second, we studied how progressively simplified<sup>6</sup>, but otherwise equivalent connectivity among excitatory neurons affects the dynamics of spiking.
-We refer to these experiments as "interneuron rewiring" and "simplified connectomes" respectively.
+Reproduction repository with code and configuration files for applying connectome manipulations using [_Connectome-Manipulator_](https://github.com/BlueBrain/connectome-manipulator) to a detailed anatomical<sup>1</sup> and physiological<sup>2</sup> model of the rat somatosensory cortex (SSCx) in SONATA<sup>3</sup> format (released under [doi: 10.5281/zenodo.8026353](https://doi.org/10.5281/zenodo.8026353)), analyzing results, and reproducing the experiments and figures that can be found in the accompanying article<sup>4</sup>.
+Specifically, the following two rewiring experiments that are described in the article are included:
+- __Interneuron rewiring:__ Increasing the inhibitory targeting specificity of VIP+ (vasoactive intestinal peptide-expressing) interneurons, thereby transplanting connectivity trends present in the MICrONS dataset<sup>5</sup>.
+Functional quantification through current injection simulations.
+- __Simplified connectomes:__ Progressively simplifying<sup>6</sup> connectivity among excitatory neurons.
+Investigating the changes in spiking synamics through re-calibration to an _in vivo_-like activity state.

 ### References: